Dog and cat travel: How to take your pets on holiday

 Get prepared to holiday with your pet

-Before you book your holiday, you need to make some important decisions about holidaying with your pet.
+Before you book your holiday, you need to make some important decisions about taking your pets on holiday.
 As well as checking your chosen location is pet friendly, you also need to ask yourself whether your animal will be comfortable in a new place.

 You’ll also need to pay a visit to your vet and ensure any vaccines and worm treatments or other immunisations are up to date and that your faithful companion is healthy enough to travel.